 - 1. If the mode bits=XX10XXb (M5 bit and M4 bit are 10b, other bits are don't care), it can execute the continuous read mode (without instruction).
 When mode bits are different from XX10XXb, the device exits the continuous read mode operation. - 2.
 Sufficient dummy cycles are required to avoid I/O contention.
-If the number of dummy cycles and 2X bit cycles are same, then X should be Hi-Z.
+I/O pins should be Hi-Z prior to the falling edge of the first data out clock.